Social structure & Psychology

 Going through doors before your dog.
 Your dog does not know what a door is, and so trying to go through a door before your dog to show it you are dominant is pointless on many levels.

-Moving other individuals out of the way to achieve a resource such as affection or a ball means that they want the resource, not to achieve status over that individual.
+Moving other individuals out of the way to achieve a resource such as affection or a ball means that they want the resource, not to achieve status over that individual that they moved.

 Dogs that jump up on beds or sofas are not trying to take your comfy spot away from you, they have no concept that you wanted it.
 They simply found a comfy spot and so enjoyed resting there.
 If you like your dog up on the sofa or bed with you, there is nothing wrong with this, just as much as if you do not want your dog on the sofa or bed.
 It is all personal preference.

-Rolling and holding a dog on its side does not convince it that you are dominant over it, it does however cause the dog to panic and so will either try to escape, fight or freeze in that situation.
+Rolling and holding a dog on its side does not convince it that you are dominant over it, it can however cause the dog to panic and so will either try to escape, fight or freeze in that situation.
+A dog that just gives up when rolled on its side is feeling helpless, confused and scared… its a horrible thing to do to anyone or anything.

 Holding your dog in your arms when you sit on your bed or sofa to show them that this is your item and you are in control is just confusing to the dog.